1. Start with Roger, the UC San Diego Library catalog.

 2. If you don't have an author or title, start with a keyword search.
 When you discover useful resources from a keyword search take a look at the subject headings in the catalog record.
 Those subject headings are hyperlinked and will take you to related materials.

-Examples of subject headings:
+Sample subject headings: